Yandex Cloud

 BACKUP DATABASE <DB_name> TO S3('<Object_Storage_bucket_endpoint>', '<service_account_static_key_ID>', '<service_account_static_key>');

-7. Connect to the Managed Service for ClickHouse® cluster you want to migrate the data to.
+8. Connect to the target Managed Service for ClickHouse® cluster.

-8. Run this command to restore your table from a backup:
+9. Run the following command to restore your table from a backup:

 RESTORE TABLE <DB_name>.<table_name> FROM S3('<Object_Storage_bucket_endpoint>', '<service_account_static_key_ID>', 'service_account_static_key>');

-If you want to restore a database, use this command:
+To restore an entire database, use this command:

 RESTORE DATABASE <DB_name> FROM S3('<Object_Storage_bucket_endpoint>', '<service_account_static_key_ID>', 'service_account_static_key>');

-• If it was a table you restored, run this command:
+• If you restored a table, run this command:

 SELECT * FROM <DB_name>.<table_name>;

-• If it was a database you restored, run this command:
+• If you restored the entire database, run this command:

 SHOW DATABASES;

-For more information on using the backup/restore commands with an S3 storage, see the ClickHouse® documentation.
+For more details on using backup and restore commands with an S3 storage, see this ClickHouse® article.

 Was the article helpful?